See To Learn® Program

 Free vision assessments for any 3-year-old in Nebraska.

 Good vision is critical to learning.
 Yet, young children often don’t realize they cannot see.
-And typical pediatric screenings don’t detect many problems.
+And there are many problems that can't be detected by typical pediatric screenings.

 It is essential to determine that the visual system is working properly as 3-year-olds are just beginning preschool and are engaged in developmentally-appropriate learning.
 The visual system develops like all neurological development.
 If problems go undetected, visual development is often delayed or halted and learning is greatly complicated for a child that cannot see properly.

 What is See To Learn®?

 See To Learn® is a three-step preventative health program designed by the Eye Care Council in Kansas to ensure that kindergarten children entering school can see to learn.
 This program also educates parents and teachers about the warning signs of vision problems in all school-age children.